-The remainder of this paper is summarized as follows.
+The remainder of this paper is organized as follows.
 First, we provide an overview of iterative methods in Section~\ref{sec:related_works}, as they are based on concepts closely related to VCON.
 Then, Section~\ref{sec:compression_methods} presents a detailed analysis of various compression techniques proposed in the literature, with particular emphasis on those adopted in this work.
 In Section~\ref{sec:vanishing}, we thoroughly explain the formulation of VCON.
-Section~\ref{sec:preliminary} introduces a first simple experiment, which is described and analyzed in detail.
-Then, we demonstrate in Section~\ref{sec:experimental} the effectiveness of VCON across a wide range of applications.
+Then, we demonstrate in Section~\ref{sec:experimental} the effectiveness of VCON against a representative set of progressive compression methods, across a wide range of applications.
 Section~\ref{sec:limit_future} outlines the limitations of the proposed technique and directions for future research.
-Finally, we draw a conclusion.
+Finally, we draw the conclusions.